Mathias-Fuchs/ed-with-syntax-highlighting/README.md

 Based on ed 1.18.
-To avoid headache, I had to remove the autotools files, and hand-write a simplistic Makefile for Linux.
+To avoid headache, I had to remove the autotools files, and the test suite :), and hand-write a simplistic Makefile for Linux instead.

 Syntax highlighting is done by sh.cpp, and including with and linking with GNU's source-highlight For instance, on Ubuntu and Debian, do